 Section 1 - General Information

 Acronym

 Title

 Duration

 Abstract

 Declaration on written consent of all participants

 Section 2 - Participants

 PI: First name, Last name and e-Mail (can only be entered at Step 4/Participants in the submission system)

 PI: Nationality, Date of birth, Gender, Country of birth, Place of birth, Town and Country.

 Main contact person (for ERC HI contact person): contact First name, Last name and e-Mail (can only be entered at Step 4/ in the submission system).
+If you find that the fields cannot be edited in the part A form, please save and close the part A form, and use the step guidance to return to step 4 of the submission wizard and introduce the mandatory fields - then save and continue to step 5.

 Section 3 - Budget

-Total Eligible Costs and Requested EU contribution per beneficiary (should always arrive at a total of EUR 150 000).
+Total Eligible Costs and Requested EU contribution per beneficiary (the total should always arrive at exactly EUR 150 000).

 Section 4 - Ethics and security

 No blocking fields

 Section 5 - Other questions

 Eligibility declaration

 Consent obtained from participants and researchers

+Please note that a warning will always be present when you submit your proposal to check

+that your requested budget is exactly EUR 150 000.
+If you comply with this, you may disregard the warning.